openshift-pipelines/pipelines-as-code/docs/content/docs/install/kubernetes.md

 ## Tekton Dashboard integration

 If you have [Tekton Dashboard](https://github.com/tektoncd/dashboard).
-You can just add the key `tekton-dashboard-url` in the `pipelines-as-code` configmap set to the full URL of the `Ingress` host to get tekton dashboard logs URL.
+You can just add the key `tekton-dashboard-url` in the `pipelines-as-code` config map set to the full URL of the `Ingress` host to get tekton dashboard logs URL.